 - 1 cup (120 g) sifted powdered sugar - 115g

 - 4 oz (113 g) finely chopped dark chocolate - semisweet or bittersweet

 - 2 teaspoon (4 g) orange zest

 - Chopped roasted pistachios and powdered sugar - for topping

 - Strain ricotta by wrapping in paper towels in a bowl for 30-40 minutes, changing paper towels every ten minutes.15 oz whole milk ricotta

 - Combine graham cracker crumbs, cinnamon, cocoa powder, and sugar in a bowl.
-Add melted butter and mix well until everything is well saturated with butter and holds together when pressed.1 ½ cup graham cracker crumbs, ½ tsp ground cinnamon, 1 tbsp cocoa powder, ¼ cup granulated sugar, 8 tbsp salted butter
+Add melted butter and mix well until everything is well saturated with butter and holds together when pressed.1 ½ cup graham cracker crumbs, ½ teaspoon ground cinnamon, 1 tablespoon cocoa powder, ¼ cup granulated sugar, 8 tablespoon salted butter

 - Press crumb mixture into bottom and sides of tart pan, being sure to press into the grooves.
 Place pan in freezer to chill crust while you make filling.

 - In a large bowl, beat softened cream cheese until smooth.
 Add ricotta and mix until smooth and creamy.
 Mix in powdered sugar.15 oz whole milk ricotta, 1 cup sifted powdered sugar, 4 oz full-fat cream cheese

-- Gently fold in chocolate and orange zest until well combined.4 oz finely chopped dark chocolate, 2 tsp orange zest
+- Gently fold in chocolate and orange zest until well combined.4 oz finely chopped dark chocolate, 2 teaspoon orange zest

 - Spread filling into chilled crust and smooth top.